Bayesian Inference in Nonparametric Dynamic State-Space Models: Overview of state-space models

+For the sake of clarity, in this main article, we consider only one-dimensional $x_t$ and $y_t$, but we provide additional details of the univariate cases, and generalize our approach to accommodate multivariate situations in the supplement \ctn{Ghosh13supp}, whose sections, figures and tables have the prefix ``S-" when referred to in this paper.
+A brief description of the contents of the supplement can be found at the end of this article.

-In the next section we introduce our novel nonparametric dynamic model where we use Gaussian processes to model the unknown functions $f_t$ and $g_t$.
+In Section \ref{sec:univariate} we introduce our novel nonparametric dynamic model where we use Gaussian processes to model the unknown functions $f_t$ and $g_t$.
 Assuming the functions to be random allows us to accommodate even those functions the forms of which are changing with time.
-In Section \ref{sec:simstudies} we illustrate our models and methodologies in two simulated data cases: in the first experiment, the true observational and the evolutionary equations are linear, and in the second experiment both the true equations are nonlinear.
+In order to describe the distribution of the unobserved states, we adopt the ``look-up table" idea of \ctn{Bhattacharya07}.
+Since this idea is an integral part of the development of our methodology, we devote Section \ref{sec:lookup_details} to its detailed discussion.
+In Section \ref{sec:prior_univariate} we provide the forms of the prior distributions of the hyperparameters of our model and build an MCMC based methodology for Bayesian inference.
+In Section \ref{sec:simstudies} we include a brief discussion of two simulation studies, the details of which are reported in Section S-3 of the supplement.
 In Section \ref{sec:cps_realdata} we consider application to a real, univariate data set.
 We present a summary of the current work, along with discussion of further work in Section \ref{sec:conclusions}.